drewrey/personal-site/now/index.md

 Some of my current interests include web scraping for popular tv shows, empirical studies of sets of N with avoided differences, the NHL, and knitting.

 I enjoy puzzles and boardgames.
-Crosswords, chess puzzles, etc. If you've got recommendations, please let me know -- I love to find new puzzles.
+Crosswords, chess puzzles, etc. If you've got recommendations, please let me know.

 Last updated January 2016.